trim21/bencode-py/readme.md

 This project use [meson](https://github.com/mesonbuild/meson) for building.

-For testing pure python library, make sure all so/pyd files in `src/bencode2` are removed, then run `PYTHONPATH=src pytest --assert-pkg-compiled=false`.
+For testing pure python library, make sure all so/pyd files is not `src/bencode2`, then run `pytest --assert-pkg-compiled=false`.

 For testing native extension, meson-python doesn't provide same function with `python setup.py build_ext --inplace`.